JV-conseil-Internet-Consulting/www/docs/scripts.md

 {:toc}

 ## Embedding

-Hydejack supports embedding third party scripts directly inside markdown content.
+DeepDive supports embedding third party scripts directly inside markdown content.
 This will work in most cases, except when a script can not be loaded on a page more than once (this will occur when a user navigates to the same page twice).

 Example: